Derek-Funk/springboard-derek-funk/capstone-1-million-song-dataset/cloud-pipeline/README.md

 2. processing the data from S3 to the Azure SQL Database

 ### 3.5.1 - AWS EBS Snapshot -> AWS S3
-- in your AWS account, create an S3 bucket
+- in your AWS account, set the region to <em>us-east-1</em>
+- create an S3 bucket
 - spin up a basic Ubuntu EC2 instance
 - give the EC2 instance the role <em>AmazonS3FullAccess</em>
 - search for the EBS Snapshot with Snapshot ID = snap-2767d046